sukeniklab/CHE600/Class_10/README.md

 1. Adapt the ```board.py``` function we wrote last class to accept these two variables and generate a board.
 The function should be called genBoard(M,N), where M and N are the number of 1's and the length of the board, respectively.
 The function should return the board: a NxN numpy array with M ones and NxN - M zeros.

 2. This should essentially require you to copy and paste your board.ipynb code into the funciton, and maybe arrange some variable names.
-End the function with the ```return``` function
+End the function with the ```return()``` command.
 This will exit the function and pass the returning variable either into your standard out, or into a variable.
-For example, the following function should create a 8x8 numpy array called ```aBoard``` filled with 0’s and 10 1’s in random positions.
-If your board.ipynb contained conditionals or breaks - no worries!
-Like for loops, you can also break out of functions, or have several return instances based on conditionals:
+For example, the following function should create a 8x8 numpy array as a variable called ```aBoard``` filled with 0’s and 10 1’s in random positions.

 ```python
 aBoard = genBoard(10,8)
 ```

 3. We can now call this function from our script – but because python is an interpreted language, the function definition must come before the script calling it!
-Put the following lines in a new cell (#%%) after the function definition (def) into board.py:
+Put the following lines in a new cell after the function definition (def) into ```board.ipynb```:

 ```python
 N=20